Azure/azure-sdk-for-rust/README.md

 is likely to break over time.
 The current releases will probabily contain bugs.
 As usual open issues if you find any.

 ## Disclaimer
 Although I am a Microsoft employee, this is not a Microsoft endorsed project.
 It's simply a pet project of mine: I love Rust (who doesn't? :smirk:) and Microsoft Azure technologies so I thought to close the gap between them.
 It's also a good project for learning Rust.
 This library relies heavily on [Hyper](https://github.com/hyperium/hyper).
-We use the laters Hyper code so this library is fully async with Futures and Tokio.
+We use the latest Hyper code so this library is fully async with Futures and Tokio.

 ## Example
 You can find examples in the [```examples```](https://github.com/MindFlavor/AzureSDKForRust/tree/master/examples) folder.
 Here is a sample however: